Butternut Squash Feta Hand Pies

 I’ve been on a mission to share a savory pie for a while now.
-The idea came to me in several different forms (an Indian samosa pie still needs to happen), and then eventually settled on savory hand pies.
+The idea came to me in several different forms and I eventually settled on savory hand pies.

 If there is anything more fun than traditional pie, it is hand pies.
-Hand pies are basically classy (much better-tasting) versions of pop tarts.
-Miniature, portable food is always more fun!
+Hand pies are classy, tastier versions of pop tarts.
+Miniature, portable food is always fun!

-While individual hand pies take a bit more work and time (this is definitely a weekend project–yet they could be stored for a weeknight dinner!), but the steps can be broken up and the filling (and well as the pie dough) can be prepped ahead of time.
+While individual hand pies take a bit more work and time, the steps can be broken up and the filling (and well as the pie dough) can be prepped ahead.

-It is very forgiving, and comes together quickly.
-Although there are several different opinions on the best way to prepare pie dough, I’m a huge fan of using a food processor.
-It speeds up the process tremendously and helps prevent you from over-working or over-handling the dough.
-It also helps produce a consistently textured dough, which in my humble opinion, is even more essential for hand pies.
+The food processor speeds up the process tremendously and helps prevent you from over-working or over-handling the dough.
+It also helps produce a consistently textured dough, which in my humble opinion, is particularly important for hand pies.

 Whatever you do, don’t be intimidated by the length of today’s recipe!
 Brevity is not my strong-suit, I know, but I tried to be as detailed as possible in order to make the assembly as clear and easy-to-follow as possible.

-Although these butternut squash and feta hand pies make a perfect snack on their own (they even taste great cold!), they would be wonderful paired with a simple salad for lunch, homemade soup, or taken and eaten on-the-go!
+Although these butternut squash feta hand pies make a perfect snack on their own, they would be wonderful paired with a simple salad or soup for dinner, or enjoyed packed and eaten on-the-go!